U.S. surveillance revelations deepen European fears

 "The long term solution is that Europe should have a dot.com industry just like the United States, which would give us economic benefits but more importantly would make us independent of the wholesale surveillance of the U.S. intelligence agencies."

-(Additional reporting by Harro Ten Wolde in Frankfurt and Paul Sandle and Michael Holden in London; editing by David Stamp)
+(Additional reporting by Harro Ten Wolde in Frankfurt, Paul Sandle and Michael Holden in London, and Rob Taylor in Canberra; Editing by David Stamp and Mark Bendeich)